lsalases/bhcycler/README.md

 cycler, so it should be functional now.
 Just make sure to set the variable report_interval as a multiple of nsteps in PREFIX.py.

-Based on these limitations, I am choosing to save both for now: As long as the simulation is run with the same version of OpenMM and in the same architecture, the checkpoint files shold work just fine.
-However, we still want to have platform independent restart files, just in case they are needed in the future.
+Based on these limitations, I am choosing to leave both as an option for now: As long as the simulation is run with the same version of OpenMM and in the same architecture, the checkpoint files should work just fine.
+However, it is still preferable to have platform independent restart files, just in case they are needed in the future.
+So, the lines for checkpoint files are commented out.